home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 5. In Ubuntu, open a browser and open [this procedure](/installation/generic-x86-64).
    - From there, [download the image][generic-x86-64].
 6. In Ubuntu, in the bottom left corner, select **Show Applications**.
-7. In the applications, search and open **Disks** and start restoring the HOAS image:
+7. In the applications, search and open **Disks** and start restoring the HAOS image:
    1. In **Disks**, on the left side, select the internal disk device you want to install HAOS onto.
    2. On top of the screen, select the three dots menu and select **Restore Disk Image...**.
       ![Restore disk image: select three dots menu](/images/installation/ubuntu_restore_disk_image.png)